econ-ark/PARK/Hetero-And-Macro/central-banks-hark-and-ssj.md

 * An easy-to-use standard for guaranteed replicability
     + on any computer (Mac, Win, Linux)
-    + using any open-source language
-        - Python, R, Julia, ...
+    + using any open-source language: Python, R, Julia, ...
     + [About 26 of them](https://econ-ark.org/materials)

-* Builds on industry standards
-    + Docker, cff, conda, pip, ...
+* Builds on industry standards: Docker, cff, conda, pip, ...

 * Aim:
     + Set a standard for journals
-        -Now every journal has different requirements
+        - Now every journal has different requirements
-    + Results should be replicable _on submission_
+    + Results should be replicable **on submission**
-        - Editors, referees can 'kick the tires'
+        - Editors, referees can "kick the tires"
         - Readers can easily stand on your giant shoulders
-        - Central Banks can exchange and compare models
+        - Central banks can exchange and compare models

 ## Where Are We Going?
 'DYNARK': {.smaller}

-* Model specification tools for **any** Bellman Problem ([mockup])(link me to latest pseudocode)
+* Model specification tools for **any** Bellman Problem [(mockup)](link me to latest pseudocode)
 * Three layers:
     1. Abstract mathematical description
         - The symbolic version that appears in the text
-        - Describes the 'Platonic Ideal' of the model
+        - Describes the "Platonic Ideal" of the model
         - What you would solve with $\infty$ computing power
     2. Numerical/approximation details
         - Metaparameters like \# of gridpoints for approx